Working on Your Feet

 Foot pain that occurs every day because you work for long hours on your feet may lead you to think that this pain is inevitable.
 However, it does not have to be.
 Foot stretches and proper footwear work well in alleviating foot pain and preventing further foot problems.

 With a little effort and s ome education, you can keep your feet healthy and feeling good.
 If your feet hurt, your whole body will eventually feel the effects over time.
 Start taking care of your feet today!

 Every Day Foot Care

-Our feet are of great importance in our everyday lives.
-The problem is that we tend to neglect them.
+Our feet are of great importance in our lives.
+However, they are something we tend to neglect.
 When this becomes a habit, it can cause significant trouble.
-Ignoring foot problems can mean pain, limited mobility, and expensive doctor's visits.
-On the other hand, if the feet are cared for and looked after each day, they will perform without pain or complication.
+Pain, limited mobility, and expensive doctor’s visits can occur when foot problems are ignored.
+If feet are cared for and looked after each day, however, they will perform without pain or complication.

-Socks should also be worn daily with closed-toe shoes.
-They may feel hot during the summer months, but they absorb sweat and moisture and keep it off the feet.
-Without socks, the build up of sweat in a closed-toe she can cause fungi problems and athlete's foot.
+Additionally, socks should be worn when closed-toe shoes are worn.
+Though they may feel hot during the summer, they are important in absorbing sweat and moisture off the feet.
+Without socks, the buildup of sweat in a closed-toe shoe can cause fungi and athlete’s foot.

-The best thing to remember in every day foot care is that shoes do make a difference.
-If you spend much time on your feet, make sure that your shoes show no signs of wear and offer ample support for the arches and the overall foot.
-Additionally, try make thorough foot cleaning and maintenance a part of your daily routine.
-If you keep these things in mind, your feet will stay healthy and safe.
+The right shoes can make a difference in your everyday foot care.
+Make sure that your shoes show no signs of wear, and chose shoes that offer support for your arches and overall foot.
+Make sure cleaning your feet is a part of your daily routine.
+This way, your feet will stay healthy and safe.